bartlomiejzuber/use-cron-parser/README.md

 Dependencies ![Deps](https://badgen.net/npm/dependents/use-cron-parser)
 --------
-None.
-Self source code only. (❤️obvious peer dep on React only)
+One function from `date-fns` package & ❤️obvious peer dep on React only.

 Reliability
 --------